A Guest Fighter is a character that doesn't belong in the setting who just shows up in a Video Game

 - Vattroller X for the Game Boy Advance features Zoro, Kogenta and Beet as secret characters who are unlocked by passwords available in Japanese cards of the Vattroller X manga.

 - Spider-Man was a guest fighter in the Activision title X-Men: Mutant Academy II.

-- Arm Wrestling involves this; the third round is against Mask X. But, during the round, pull off the mask and looky here, it's Bald Bull from Punch Out!
+- Arm Wrestling (a Punch-Out!! spinoff) involves this; the third round is against Mask X. But, during the round, pull off the mask and looky here, it's Bald Bull from Punch-Out!!
 The text also says, "Wow!!!
 Bald Bull!!!"

 - Terry Bogard and Benimaru Nikaido in Xuan Dou Zhi Wang.
 The fact that XD clearly takes inspiration from The King of Fighters has not been lost on fans, which is probably the reason SNK struck a deal with Tencent to put the two in the game in the first place.

 - Scorpion is part of the cast of Injustice: Gods Among Us as DLC.
 A little unusual, sure, but doubles as a Mythology Gag towards Mortal Kombat vs. DC Universe.

 - Baoh's Ikuro Hashizawa in JoJo's Bizarre Adventure: All Star Battle, but only technically as Baoh is another manga by JoJo's Bizarre Adventure creator Hirohiko Araki.

 - Akira Yuki again in Sega and Dengeki Bunko's 2D Massively Multiplayer Crossover fighting game Dengeki Bunko Fighting Climax, acting as a boss character.
 Pai Chan serves as his Assist Character.

 - Divekick has Johnny Gat of the Saints Row series as one of the new characters in the Addition Edition.